mdn/content/files/en-us/web/javascript/reference/global_objects/sharedarraybuffer/index.md

 - {{jsxref("SharedArrayBuffer.prototype.slice()")}}
   - : Returns a new `SharedArrayBuffer` whose contents are a copy of this `SharedArrayBuffer`'s bytes from `begin`, inclusive, up to `end`, exclusive.
 If either `begin` or `end` is negative, it refers to an index from the end of the array, as opposed to from the beginning.
 - {{jsxref("SharedArrayBuffer.prototype.grow()")}} {{experimental_inline}}
-  - : Grows the `SharedArrayBuffer` to the size specified in the `arg`, in bytes.
+  - : Grows the `SharedArrayBuffer` to the specified size, in bytes.

 ## Examples